Frequently asked questions

 How do I book some transport?

-When you get your hospital appointment contact your doctor’s receptionist tell them you wish to use our service and give your name and phone number.
+Once you have registered with BC4U via your doctor’s receptionist and tell them you wish to use our service and have authorised them to give your name and phone number.

 By asking for our service you are agreeing to your doctor passing on your name and number to us.

 The receptionist will pass your contact details to one of our coordinators.
-The coordinator will phone you and find out the appointment times and any special requirements you may have.
+The coordinator will visit you, and find out the appointment times and any special requirements you may have.
+You’ll be asked to complete a Data Protection form and be given sufficient Lateral Flow Test kits for your drives.

-Next the coordinator will allocate a driver for each journey, and will phone you to advise you of the driver’s name and description of their vehicle, so you will know who is coming to pick you up.
+The coordinator circulates the details of your appointments to our drivers and will allocate a driver for each journey, and then phone or email you to advise you of the driver’s name and description of their vehicle, so you will know who is coming to pick you up.

 Does the driver contact me beforehand?

-The day before the appointment the driver will contact you to arrange a pick-up time.
+The day before the appointment the driver will contact you to confirm the pick-up time.
 This means you will know exactly who is taking you to hospital and at what time you should be ready.

 They will also ask you if you have been experiencing any signs of COVID symptoms.
 If you have it will not be possible to travel with Bo’ness Car 4U.